-- 1. Unless the Contractor has demonstrated to the County's satisfaction either that the Contractor is not a "Contractor" as defined under the Jury Service Program (Section 2.203.020 of the County Code) or that the Contractor qualifies for an exception to the Jury Service Program (Section 2.203.070 of the County Code), the Contractor shall have and adhere to a written policy that provides that its Employees shall receive from the Contractor, on an annual basis, no less than five days of regular pay for actual jury service.
-The policy may provide that Employees deposit any fees received for such jury service with the Contractor or that the Contractor deduct from the Employee's regular pay the fees received for jury service. - 2.
-For purposes of this paragraph, "Contractor" means a person, partnership, corporation or other entity which has a Contract with the County or a subcontract with a County Contractor and has received or will receive an aggregate sum of fifty thousand dollars (\$50,000) or more in any twelve (12) month period under one or more County Contracts or subcontracts.
-"Employee" means any California resident who is a full-time employee of the Contractor.
-"Full-time" means forty (40) hours or more worked per week, or a lesser number of hours if: 1) the lesser number is a recognized industry standard as determined by the County, or 2) Contractor has a long-standing practice that defines the lesser number of hours as full-time.
-Full-time employees providing short-term, temporary services of ninety (90) days or less within a twelve (12) month period are not considered full-time for purposes of the Jury Service Program.
-If the Contractor uses any subcontractor to perform services for the County under
+Unless the CONTRACTOR has demonstrated to the COUNTY'S satisfaction either that the CONTRACTOR is not a "CONTRACTOR" as defined under the Jury Service Program (Section 2.203.020 of the COUNTY) Code) or that the CONTRACTOR qualifies for an exception to the Jury Service Program (Section 2.203.070 of the COUNTY Code), the CONTRACTOR shall have and adhere to a written policy that provides receive that its Employees shall from the CONTRACTOR, on an annual basis, no less than five days of regular pay for actual jury service.
+The policy may provide that Employees deposit any fees received for such jury service with the CONTRACTOR or that the CONTRACTOR deduct from the Employee's regular pay the fees received for jury service.

-- the Contract, the subcontractor shall also be subject to the provisions of this paragraph.
-The provisions of this paragraph shall be inserted into any such subcontract agreement and a copy of the Jury Service Program shall be attached to the agreement. - 3.
-If the Contractor is not required to comply with the Jury Service Program when the Contract commences, the Contractor shall have a continuing obligation to review the applicability of its "exception status" from the Jury Service Program, and the Contractor shall immediately notify the County if the Contractor at any time either comes within the Jury Service Program's definition of "Contractor" or if the Contractor no longer qualifies for an exception to the Jury Service Program.
-In either event, the Contractor shall immediately implement a written policy consistent with the Jury Service Program.
-The County may also require, at any time during the Contract and at its sole discretion, that the Contractor demonstrate, to the County's satisfaction that the Contractor either continues to remain outside of the Jury Service Program's definition of "Contractor" and/or that the Contractor continues to qualify for an exception to the Program. - 4.
-Contractor's violation of this paragraph of the Contract may constitute a material breach of the Contract.
-In the event of such material breach, County may, in its sole discretion, terminate the Contract and/or bar the Contractor from the award of future County Contracts for a period of time consistent with the seriousness of the breach.
+- 2. For purposes of this section, "CONTRACTOR" means a person, partnership, corporation or other entity which has a contract with the COUNTY or a subcontract with a COUNTY CONTRACTOR and has received or will receive an aggregate sum of fifty thousand dollars (\$50,000) or more in any twelve (12) month period under one or more COUNTY contracts or subcontracts.
+"Employee" means any California resident who is a fulltime employee of the CONTRACTOR.
+"Full-time" means forty (40) hours or more worked per week, or a lesser number of hours if: 1) the lesser number is a recognized industry standard as determined by the COUNTY, or 2) CONTRACTOR has a long-standing practice that defines the lesser number of hours as fulltime.
+Full-time employees providing short-term. temporary services of ninety (90) days or less within a twelve (12) month period are not considered full-time for purposes of the Jury Service Program.
+If the CONTRACTOR uses any Subcontractor to perform services for the COUNTY under the Contract, the Subcontractor shall also be subject to the provisions of this Section.
+The provisions of this Section shall be inserted into any such subcontract agreement and a copy of the Jury Service Program shall be attached to the agreement. - 3.
+If the CONTRACTOR is not required to comply with the Jury Service Program when the Contract commences, the CONTRACTOR shall have a continuing obligation to review the applicability of its "exception status" from the Jury Service Program, and the CONTRACTOR shall immediately notify the COUNTY if the CONTRACTOR at any time either comes within the Jury Service Program's definition of "CONTRACTOR" or if the CONTRACTOR no longer qualifies for an exception to the Jury Service Program.
+In either event, the CONTRACTOR shall immediately implement a written policy consistent with the Jury Service Program.
+The COUNTY may also require, at any time during the Contract and at its sole discretion, that the CONTRACTOR demonstrate, to the COUNTY'S satisfaction that the CONTRACTOR either continues to remain outside of the Jury Service Program's definition of "CONTRACTOR" and/or that the CONTRACTOR continues to qualify for an exception to the Program.

+4. CONTRACTOR'S violation of this Section of the Contract may constitute a material breach of the Contract.
+In the event of such material breach, COUNTY may, in its sole discretion, terminate the Contract and/or bar the CONTRACTOR from the award of future COUNTY contracts for a period of time consistent with the seriousness of the breach.